yogita-abhay/PROJECT-2---BIM-INTEGRATED-ASSET-ANALYTICS-FACILITY-MANAGEMENT/README.md

 3. Engineered Predictive Maintenance Metrics: Develop data-driven thresholds for environmental factors (Temperature, Air Quality) and structural wear to automate maintenance triggers within the BIM environment.

-4.Optimize Resource & Budget Allocation: Utilize predictive modeling to prioritize high-risk assets for funding, ensuring that limited maintenance budgets are directed toward the most critical infrastructure needs.
+4. Optimize Resource & Budget Allocation: Utilize predictive modeling to prioritize high-risk assets for funding, ensuring that limited maintenance budgets are directed toward the most critical infrastructure needs.

-5.Isolate Structural & Safety Bottlenecks: Use drone-based monitoring scores and anomaly detection to isolate specific geographical or structural points of failure that require immediate intervention.
+5. Isolate Structural & Safety Bottlenecks: Use drone-based monitoring scores and anomaly detection to isolate specific geographical or structural points of failure that require immediate intervention.